Coffee vs Latte

 The coffee creations mentioned in this article are enough to make anyone’s mouth water.

-And if you’ve never experienced Vietnamese iced coffee that’s listed as one of the eight, you are truly missing out!
+If you’ve never experienced Vietnamese iced coffee, which is one of the eight, you are truly missing out!

 Conclusion

-The coffee vs. latte debate comes down to how they’re made and your taste preference.
-Coffee is brewed by pouring hot water over coffee grounds and served as is.
+The coffee vs. latte debate boils down to how each is made and your taste preference.
+People brew coffee by pouring hot water over coffee grounds and serving it as is.

 Lattes have layers that consist of a shot or shots of a concentrated form of coffee (called espresso), steamed milk, and milk foam.